learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 There are several ways to configure cloud managed services such as databases in your cluster.

-Some options give you full integration, and you create resources without noticing that they are not part of the cluster.
+Some options give you full integration and you can create resources without noticing that they are not part of the cluster.

 With the Service Catalog, for example, you submit a YAML definition in the cluster the triggers the creation of a managed resource in your cloud provider.

-Managing resources with Kubernetes feels natural, and you can offer a more consistent and unified experience to the user of your cluster.
+Managing resources with Kubernetes feels natural and you can offer a more consistent and unified experience to the user of your cluster.

 _But what's the price?_

 Most of the solutions discussed above are quite complicated:

 - You need to create and understand the lifecycle of a resource in the Service Catalog.
-- Kubeform is an ingenious tool to provision infrastructure with Terraform, but it's hard to debug and fix issues with the state.
+- Kubeform is an ingenious tool to provision infrastructure with Terraform but it's hard to debug and fix issues with the state.
-- Proprietary tools such as Google Config Connector and AWS Service Operator are great, but they are not mature.
+- Proprietary tools such as Google Config Connector and AWS Service Operator are great but they are not mature.

 And even if you can manage the complexity, there is a deal-breaker for most of them: you can't import existing managed services.